Fergie-B/CI_PP1_AG/README.md

 The websites pages where designed to contrast between the different sections allowing the end user to find what they are looking for easily and intuitively.
 It uses a bold Green colour scheme to reflect the idea of the outdoors ideology of the brand name Apex Gym.

 ### Colour
 The color scheme was chosen on [Coolors.co](https://coolors.co/1a3409-444444-e0dfe2-1e855c-f6f3f3) to reflect the Gyms bright green branding theme.
-These were tested for legibility on the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to make sure the contrast of the colours chosen for the text worked against the Bright Green Theme.
+The #444444 Body Text was tested for legibility on the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to make sure the contrast of the colours chosen for the text worked against the Bright Green Theme.

 <details><summary>Apex Gym Colour Scheme</summary>
 <img src="docs/features/color-palette.png">